This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

 You’ll notice that layers don’t sync.
-The trick to get around this is simply to put an item from each layer on a Master Page, then sync Master Pages.
+The trick to get around this is simply to put an item from each layer on a Parent Page, then sync Parent Pages.
 That will make them sync.

 Print or output a book file